What is Damnum Sine Injuria?

 Judgment:

 It was held by the court of law that no suit could lie against the defendant.
 It was said by the judges that the defendant could not be held liable because - This is a case of “damage without injury” where no legal right has been violated.
-So there is no ground for compensation for the monetary loss.
+So there is no ground for compensation that has arisen in respect to the monetary loss.
 Read more..

 2. Chasemore vs Richards (1859)

-The decision of the landmark case of “Gloucester Grammar School” was also applied to many similar cases just like this.
-In Chasemore vs Richards case the plaintiff was running a mill on his own land.
+The decision of the landmark judgement in “Gloucester Grammar School case” was also applied into similar cases just like this.
+In this case the plaintiff was running a mill on his own property.

 For running the mill he was using stream water for a long time.
-The well was also dug in the premises of the plaintiff and cut the supply of underground water supply.
+The well was also dug in the property of the plaintiff and cut the underground water supply.

 Later, the water quantity was reduced in the stream due to this owner's mill being closed.
 The plaintiff suffered the loss and sued the defendant for compensation.
 For this case, the court had applied the rules of precedence judgment from Gloucester grammar case.